Terms & Conditions

 viii.
 All payments made or to be made under this Contract shall be made in full, without any deduction, withholding, set-off or counterclaim on account of any taxes or otherwise

-ii.
-The Student has the right to cancel this contract and receive a refund of the deposit (net of any bank charges or foreign exchange losses) if the cancellation is made within fourteen calendar days after the payment of the deposit (minus an administrative charge of £50 to cover costs incurred) unless the Summer School starts before the fourteen calendar days has expired.
+i.
+The Student has the right to cancel this Contract and receive a refund of the deposit (net of any bank charges or foreign exchange losses) if the cancellation is made within fourteen calendar days after entering in to the Contract (minus an administrative charge of £50 to cover costs incurred) unless the Summer School starts before the fourteen calendar days has expired.
 The refund payment (less the administration fee) will be repaid to the Student within 30 days following cancellation.
 After this period, the deposit is not refundable in any circumstances.

-iv.
-If the Student cancels other than in accordance with clause 5 (ii) and does not give notice in accordance with clause 5 (iii), then he shall not be entitled to a refund under any circumstances (including, for example, cancellation as a result of illness before or during the summer school, or failure to be issued with an appropriate visa for studying at OSA), nor shall the student be entitled to carry forward the fees to another year, nor shall the student be entitled to transfer their place or funds paid to another Student
+v.
+If the Student cancels other than in accordance with clause 5 (i)and does not give notice in accordance with clause 5 (iii), then he shall not be entitled to a refund under any circumstances (including, for example, cancellation as a result of illness before or during the summer school, or failure to be issued with an appropriate visa for studying at OSA), nor shall the Student be entitled to carry forward the fees to another year, nor shall the student be entitled to transfer their place or funds paid to another Student.

 i.
-OSA reserves the right at any time to terminate this Contract without refunding any fees to the student if OSA determines at its sole discretion that:
+OSA reserves the right at any time to terminate this Contract by written notice without refunding any fees to the Student if OSA determines at its sole discretion that:

-f.
-The Student has behaved unacceptably, missed classes, broken any of OSA’s Rules & Regulations or any UK law.
+f) The Student has behaved unacceptably, missed classes, broken any of OSA’s Rules & Regulations or any UK law.
 OSA also reserves the right to refer such instances to the relevant authorities such as the police.

 iv.
 In the event that OSA terminates this Contract, the Student will not be allowed to graduate from the Summer School, will be prohibited from attending the graduation ceremony and will not receive his graduation certificate or tutor report (or, if the Student has been issued with his graduation certificate or tutor report these will be withdrawn)